Salt & Wind Travel

 The word “manapua” is a shortening of a Hawaiian phrase that translates as “delicious pork thing” — and that’s exactly what these are.
 Inspired by Chinese pork buns, these yeasted buns can be steamed or baked and are traditionally filled with char sui (Chinese BBQ pork) or kalua pig.

-The ones pictured above are from Royal Kitchen on O’ahu and are a must-visit spot because their manapua are always fresh, and they have all sorts of flavors.
+The ones pictured above are from Royal Kitchen on Oʻahu and are a must-visit spot because their manapua are always fresh and come in all sorts of flavors.

 Musubi

-Musubi are like a long-lost cousin to the Japanese snack known as onigiriwhere sushi rice is wrapped in seaweed and often filled with all sorts of delicious flavors.
-But in Hawai’i, they give it a decidedly local twist and fill sushi rice with SPAM cooked in teriyaki sauce.
-And the classic place to get it is at the closest 7-Eleven.
+Musubi is like a long-lost cousin to the Japanese snack known as onigiriwhere sushi rice is wrapped in seaweed and often filled with all sorts of delicious flavors.
+But in Hawai’i, they give it a decidedly local twist with the spam musubi, where they fill sushi rice with SPAM cooked in teriyaki sauce.
+The classic place to get it is usually at the nearest 7-Eleven.

 Plantation Iced Tea